AdrianaSchmit/Stockholm_Garden/README.md

 - I was not able to change the color of heart icon on click to show wich products are favorites.
 - the product page detail needs a new UX layout.
 Not fixed for being short on time.
-- In the shopping cart, the button -/+ are not working.
-Not fixed for being short on time.
 - Some sucess messages are missing for the add review and favorites page.